-It's incredibly rewarding to be a Special Olympics coach.
+It's incredibly rewarding to be a Special Olympics Missouri coach.

-Special Olympics coaches get to experience sports the way they should be.
-Our athletes are excited to play, respectful of players and officials, and devoted to their coaches.
+Special Olympics Missouri coaches get to experience sports the way they should be.
+Our athletes are always respectful of other players and officials.
 With a little encouragement from a coach like you, these exceptional athletes can do anything.

-Regardless of whether you've coached before, you can be the inspiration for Special Olympics athletes.
-We provide training in the sport, tips to help you coach your team, and a simple certification process that makes it easy for you to get started.
-Opportunities are also available for volunteers who are experienced in a particular sport, but haven't coached before.
+Regardless of whether you've coached before, you can be the inspiration for Special Olympics Missouri athletes.
+We provide training, including a simple certification process that makes it easy for you to get started.
+Opportunities are also available for volunteers who are experienced in a particular sport but haven't coached before.
 You can assist other coaches and provide instructional training at practices, camps and special events.
 With two different coaching levels, there's a way to get involved for everybody.

 To learn more about coaching opportunities throughout Missouri, contact Luke Lamb.

 This includes information on coaches training, rules and regional/state events.